-ASI130 Intro. to Whitewater Kayaking
+ASI130 Intro. to Whitewater Kayaking (1 credit)

 A course designed to introduce students to fundamental knowledge and skills needed to safely paddle a whitewater kayak in moving water.
 Emphasis will be placed on skill development in the areas of equipment selection and fit, clothing, safety in and around moving water, paddling theory, strokes, maneuvers, rescue, group organization, and reading and running rivers.
-(Intro) (CR/NC grade) Instructional Hours: 2 Prerequisite: ASI131c
+(Intro) (CR/NC grade)

-ASI131 Intro. to Whitewater Paddlesports (1 credit)
+ASI131 Intro. to Whitewater Paddlesports

 This course is designed to introduce individuals to the fundamentals of whitewater paddlesports.
-Participants will maneuver a variety of whitewater crafts, both individually and in groups, through class I -IV whitewater.
+Participants will maneuver a variety of whitewater crafts, both individually and in groups, through class I - IV whitewater.
 Topics include: Individual and group responsibilities and safety, the nature and care of equipment, the relationship between paddlesports and the natural environment, trends and issues in paddlesports, and river dynamics.
-(Intro) (CR/NC grade) Instructional Hours: 2 Offered FALL semester
+(Intro) (CR/NC grade) Instructional Hours: 2